Dasavathaaram: Critical response

-Dasavathaaram received positive reviews from critics, with critical acclaim on the performances of Kamal Haasan as the ten characters, script, music, narration, and concepts used in the film.
-Although some critics felt that the plot was little bit confusing and that Kamal Haasan's ten roles were forced, with only four or five relevant to the plot and the film's CGI received mixed response.
+Some critics felt that the plot of Dasavathaaram was little bit confusing and that Kamal Haasan's ten roles were forced, with only four or five relevant to the plot.

-On the contrary, Rediff praised the film as "spectacular" and a "superhuman effort", rating it with 4 out of 5 stars.
+Rediff praised the film as "spectacular" and a "superhuman effort", rating it with 4 out of 5 stars.
 The reviewer concluded that the film will "go down in the history of Indian cinema as a unique experiment in the commercial circuit".
 Sify called the film "average", stating that it would "fall short of the huge expectation and hype it had generated."
 The reviewer also criticised the make-up, lamenting that "Kamal's prosthetic makeup, especially as George Bush, Fletcher and Khan, is a bit of a dampener" but claimed that Brian Jennings's special effects, "mainly of the climax Tsunami scene, are a top-class by Indian standards".
 The reviewer praised cinematographer Ravi Varman, noting: "[He] may take a bow, as his camerawork is glossy and superb", but noted that some of Haasan's characters like Avatar Singh and Khalifullah Khan were "unnecessarily stitched together to make it a perfect 10."

 T S Sudhir of NDTV wrote, "Dasavathaaram, unfortunately, remains just a film with its USP of 10 Kamals.
 This Kamal does not blossom the way he did in Indian or Nayakan, Appu Raja, Mahanadi, Avvai Shanmughi or in Thevar Magan" and further stated, "One of the best in the business falters with the film's story and screenplay."
 Nikhat Kazmi of The Times of India rated the film 2.5 out of 5 and said, "EXPERIMENTS aren't always successful.
 Like Dasavatharam, Kamal Haasan's ambitious venture sees him playing ten roles which include a take on George Bush too.
 Daring, we'd like to insist; only the make-up and the fake appearance borders more on the comic."
 The Deccan Herald said, "The ten roles are awfully disparate: they are more like pantomime characters.
 Kamal appears too flabby and jaded.
 Sorry, Appu Raja (or shall we say Michael, Madana, Kamarajan) it's time you start being your age.
 From start to finish there is a severe decibel assault aided and abetted by Himesh Reshammiya."

-Malathi Rangarajan of The Hindu said, "The film would have worked even better had the narrative been tauter and more purposive post-interval" but concluded, "All in all, Dasavathaaram shows that Kamal Haasan has once again taken great pains to make his cinematic projects convincing.
+Malathi Rangarajan of The Hindu said, "The film would have worked even better had the narrative been tauter and more purposive [post-intermission]" but concluded, "All in all, Dasavathaaram shows that Kamal Haasan has once again taken great pains to make his cinematic projects convincing.
 The effort has paid off."
 Ananda Vikatan rated the film 43 out of 100.